Real Health Care Reform | OlsonND.com

 The need to overhaul the health care system is greater than you might imagine.
 The reason for this is twofold: demographics and cost.

-The Baby Boomers are just now approaching retirement age and will create a population shift that is truly unprecedented.
+The Baby Boomers are just now approaching retirement age and the population shift is truly unprecedented.
 To get an idea of just how unprecedented, take a look at the population 100 years ago.
 In the early 1900s, the number of people who were over 65 years old was only 3.1 million (or 4 percent of the population); today that number is 35 million (or 12 percent of the population).
 That number is expected to double by the year 2030 reaching 71 million (or 20 percent of the population).

 The over-sixty-five population growth is not too much of a concern until you realize that most of these boomers need some form of health care.
 The older we get, the more the health care expenses we have.